jetbrains-academy/introduction_to_python/Modules and packages/Packages/task.md

 For more structured and detailed information, you can also refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6384).

 ### Task
+Look at the file structure in the `classes` and `functions` directories and in the subdirectories.

 In the code editor, import the `official` module properly to make the last `print` statement work.